Chinese Sign Language Interpreting Services

 1. Differences between Chinese Sign Language and ASL

-Although sign languages are expressed mostly with the help of hands, there are some notable differences among sign languages from the distinct cultural background.
+Although sign languages are expressed mostly with the help of hands, there are some notable differences among sign languages from distinct cultural backgrounds.
 Here are some differences between Chinese sign language and ASL (American Sign Language):

 • Cultural usages.
-When saying "thank you", Chinese uses the standing thumb to mimic the action of nodding, which is a common way in Chinese culture; while ASL imitates the act of kissing, which is often used among Americans.
+When saying “thank you”, Chinese use the standing thumb to mimic the action of nodding, which is a common way in Chinese culture, while ASL imitates the act of kissing, which is often used among Americans.

-Are two people using Chinese sign language and ASL separately can communicate?
+Can two people using Chinese sign language and ASL separately communicate?
 The answer is it depends.
-Although there are many differences between these two languages, similarities can be found for them also:
+Although there are many differences between these two languages, similarities can be found between them:

 • Objective things/actions.
-When expressing the meaning for objective things or actions, both languages use similar imitative finger shapes and motions, Such as "house", or "making a phone call".
+When expressing the meaning of objective things or actions, both languages use similar imitative finger shapes and motions, Such as “house” or “making a phone call”.

 • Adjectives/adverbs.
 Both languages use motion speed or strength to describe the degree of a noun, verb or adjective.

-Therefore, two people in different language system can make essential communication, but it’s recommended to hire a professional Chinese sign language interpreter to help when necessary.
+Therefore, two people in different language systems can make essential communication, but it’s recommended to hire a professional Chinese sign language interpreter to help when necessary.

 sign_language_interpretation_services_01